Divide-and-Conquer-Beta/dac-documentation/V6-Changelog.md

     - Removed 126 duplicate images from various cultural folders
     - Moved 276 currently un-referenced (not in historic_events or Lua scripts) events away from working space to a new archival folder in  - data\ui\archive_eventpics
     - Added reverse-engineered EL and Blue Wizards event image frames that I've used to southern_european folder where other templates also reside (search for TEMPLATE)
-- (Reeveli) Added some more images for Ered Luin Ring script as there were many shared previously

 21st January-29th January 2025
 - (Reeveli) New portraits for Moria starting generals